citp/privacy-policy-historical/p/pu/pur/purestorage.com.md

-> *The following text is extracted and transformed from the purestorage.com privacy policy that was archived on 2015-09-28.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20150928124009id_/http%3A//www.purestorage.com/privacy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the purestorage.com privacy policy that was archived on 2016-05-07.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20160507013055id_/http%3A//www.purestorage.com/privacy.html) for the most accurate reproduction.*

-# Privacy Policy | Privacy Policy
+# Privacy Policy | Pure Storage

-Pure Storage, Inc. (" **Company** ") is committed to protecting your privacy.
-We have prepared this Privacy Policy to describe to you our practices regarding the Personal Data (as defined below) we collect from users of our website, located at www.purestorage.com (" **Site** "), and Services (as defined in the Terms of Use).
-Capitalized terms not defined in this Privacy Policy have the meaning given in our Terms of Use located at [www.purestorage.com/terms](https://web.archive.org/terms/).
+Pure Storage, Inc. ("Company") is committed to protecting your privacy.
+We have prepared this Privacy Policy to describe to you our practices regarding the Personal Data (as defined below) we collect from users of our website, located at www.purestorage.com ("Site"), and Services (as defined in the Terms of Use).
+Capitalized terms not defined in this Privacy Policy have the meaning given in our Terms of Use located at www.purestorage.com/terms.

-## 1 .USER CONSENT.
+### 1 .USER CONSENT.

 By submitting Personal Data through our Site or Services, you agree to the terms of this Privacy Policy and you expressly consent to the processing of your Personal Data in accordance with this Privacy Policy.

-## 2\.
+### 2\.
 A NOTE ABOUT CHILDREN.

 We do not intentionally gather Personal Data about visitors who are under the age of 13.

-## 3\.
+### 3\.
 A NOTE TO USERS OUTSIDE OF THE UNITED STATES.

 Your Personal Data may be processed in the country in which it was collected and in other countries, including the United States, where laws regarding processing of Personal Data may be less stringent than the laws in your country.

-## 4\.
+### 4\.
 TYPES OF DATA WE COLLECT.

 "Personal Data" means data that allows someone to identify or contact you, including, for example, your name, address, telephone number, e-mail address, as well as any other non-public information about you that is associated with or linked to any of the foregoing data.
 "Anonymous Data" means data that is not associated with or linked to your Personal Data; Anonymous Data does not permit the identification of individual persons.
 We collect Personal Data and Anonymous Data, as described below.

 ### (a) Information You Provide to Us.

-  * We will collect Personal Data from you, such as your first and last name, username, e-mail and mailing addresses, professional title, company name, and password when you create an account to log in to our network (" **Account** "), e.g., to comment on the blog or access customer support areas on our Site.
+  * We will collect Personal Data from you, such as your first and last name, username, e-mail and mailing addresses, professional title, company name, and password when you create an account to log in to our network ("Account"), e.g., to comment on the blog or access customer support areas on our Site.
   * When you post messages on the blog section of our Site, we will collect your username and password, the information contained in your posting will be stored on our servers, and other users will be able to see it.
 We retain information on your behalf, such as blogs, files, and other messages that you store using your Account.
   * If you sign up to receive our newsletter or to apply to become a beta customer, we will collect your name and e-mail address.
   * If you provide us feedback or contact us via e-mail, we will collect your name and e-mail address, as well as any other content included in the e-mail, in order to send you a reply, and any information that you submit to us, such as a resume.